-Other itineraries exist from Capitou by taking the GR 51 which then joins the Grand Duke’s forest.
+Other routes exist from Capitou by taking the GR 51 which then joins the forest of the Grand Duke

-- Departure point: start of Boulevard Paul Tarascon
+- Starting point: beginning of boulevard Paul Tarascon

-- Departure from Mandelieu-La Napoule by road (D92) with a splendid coastal panorama, the Isles of Lérins, Cannes and its surroundings, the peaks of the Alps.
+- Departure to Mandelieu-la-Napoule on departmental 92 with a view of a magnificent panorama of the coast, the islands of Lerins, Cannes and its surroundings, the Summit of the Alps.

-- Along the way, you enter the mimosa forest, in the heart of the massif.
+- During the journey, you will enter the forest of Mimosa, in the heart of the Massif.

-- In the village of Tanneron, you can visit the Notre-Dame de Peygros chapel, the hothouses for growing mimosa and local products.
+- Arrival at the village of Tanneron you can visit the “Chapelle ND de Peygros”, the mimosa forcing factories and their local products.